-25. Please describe the barriers your campus experiences serving Passport eligible students.

-26. How were incentive grant funds used in 2020-2021?
+19. How were incentive grant funds used in 2021-2022?
 Check any that apply.

 ☐ School supply purchases (books, technology, etc)

 ☐ Technology/book lending library

 ☐ Salaries for professional staff

 ☐ Salaries for student staff

 ☐ Emergency funding

-□ Meals / snacks
+☐ Meals / snacks

-☐ Community building events or programming
+Community building events or programming

-☐ Outreach events to eligible students
+Outreach events to eligible students

-☐ Gas / grocery cards
+Gas / grocery cards

 ☐ Student transportation

 ☐ Professional development funds

-□ Tutoring
+☐ Tutoring

 Other - Write In (Required)

-27. What was the dollar amount of incentive funds that were spent in 20-2021?
-28. Does your institution have an incentive fund balance from the funds received in the 2020-21 academic year?
-C Yes C No
+20. What was the dollar amount of incentive funds that were spent in 2021-22?

+21. Does your institution have an incentive fund balance from the funds received in the 2021-22 academic year?

+○ Yes

+○ No